rchain/board/2020/02-25/README.md

 ## Resolution to Open Deployment Ports

-Steve Ross-Talbot proposes opening the TCP deployment ports on the Co-op's validator nodes, allowing smart contract deployments.
+Steve Henley proposes opening the TCP deployment ports on the Co-op's validator nodes, allowing smart contract deployments.
 As a consequence, the Co-op will offer staking slots to interested parties.
 Greg Meredith seconds the proposal.
 Darryl Neudorf votes no. All other members present voted in favor of the proposal.

 ##